crossminer/maracas/docs/detections.md

 title: Detections
 ---
 <p class="message">
-	In this page we list the detections that are identified by Maracas.
-These detections are computed based on the Java Language Specification v8.
-If you identify new missed detections, please be encouraged to report them in our issue tracker on GitHub.
+	On this page, we list the detections that are identified by Maracas.
+These detections are computed based on the Java Language Specification Java SE 8 Edition.
+If you pinpoint missed detections, we encourage you to report them in our <a href="https://github.com/crossminer/maracas/issues">issue tracker on GitHub</a>.
 </p>

 ## Annotation Deprecated Added
 A type, method, or field is tagged with the `@Deprecated` annotation.
-This is neither a binary nor source incompatible change.
+This change is neither a binary nor source incompatible change.

 **Detection**